Free Thanksgiving DIY Placemats & Napkin Rings

 I am calling these my Thanksgiving placemats, but they can be used for any holiday or season.
 When the meal is done, they can go right into recycling.

-I even came up with a way to use the paper handles from the bags.
+I even used paper handles from the bags.
 I turned them into coordinating napkin rings.

 I left my paper placemats plain and let the brown color and wrinkles add the rustic vibe, but you can write names on them to use a place cards.